We asked how and when finding advice from a family lawyer or using a mediator is beneficial…

 When a marriage ends, especially one of this length, there are three main issues that a solicitor may advise on.

-As your children are teenagers, of an age where they can express their own wishes and feelings, it is unlikely that you will need to work out overly-detailed arrangements in this regard.
-The court is generally reluctant to get involved in arrangements for older children.
+3) The children.
+As your children are teenagers, of an age where they can express their own wishes and feelings, it is unlikely that you will need to work out overly detailed arrangements for them with your spouse.
+The family court is generally reluctant to get involved in arrangements for older children.

 It is, however, important to ensure that children of any age are shielded from any animosity and involvement in the relationship breakdown.